Antimalarial medication: Quinine and related agents

 Quinine has a long history stretching from Peru, and the discovery of the cinchona tree, and the potential uses of its bark, to the current day and a collection of derivatives that are still frequently used in the prevention and treatment of malaria.
 Quinine is an alkaloid that acts as a blood schizonticidal and weak gametocide against Plasmodium vivax and Plasmodium malariae.
 As an alkaloid, it is accumulated in the food vacuoles of Plasmodium species, especially Plasmodium falciparum.
 It acts by inhibiting the hemozoin biocrystallization, thus facilitating an aggregation of cytotoxic heme.
 Quinine is less effective and more toxic as a blood schizonticidal agent than chloroquine; however, it is still very effective and widely used in the treatment of acute cases of severe P. falciparum.
 It is especially useful in areas where there is known to be a high level of resistance to chloroquine, mefloquine, and sulfa drug combinations with pyrimethamine.
 Quinine is also used in post-exposure treatment of individuals returning from an area where malaria is endemic.

 The treatment regimen of quinine is complex and is determined largely by the parasite's level of resistance and the reason for drug therapy (i.e. acute treatment or prophylaxis).
-The World Health Organization recommendation for quinine is 20 mg/kg first times and 10 mg/kg every eight hours for five days where parasites are sensitive to quinine, combined with doxycycline, tetracycline or clindamycin.
+The World Health Organization recommendation for quinine is 20 mg/kg the first dose and 10 mg/kg every eight hours for five days where parasites are sensitive to quinine, combined with doxycycline, tetracycline or clindamycin.
 Doses can be given by oral, intravenous or intramuscular routes.
-The recommended method depends on the urgency of treatment and the available resources (i.e. sterilised needles for IV or IM injections).
+The suggested course of action is determined by the need for therapy and the available resources (i.e. sterilised needles for IV or IM injections).